Createdd/computervision_ue/presentation1.md

-How to incorporate temporal images
+- How to incorporate temporal images
 Simply warping them again sufficient?

-What type of algorithm to use for anomaly detection Pytorch from scratch or using pre-trained version from official JKU implementation (using other images)
+- What type of algorithm to use for anomaly detection Pytorch from scratch or using pre-trained version from official JKU implementation (using other images) AOS Enhanced Color Anomaly Detection (from research paper)

-Object detection what type of anomaly is it?
+- Object detection what type of anomaly is it?